Related Content

 Reservations are required for the Golden Pass Express, they cost €20 regardless of whether you will be using 1st or 2nd class pass and they can be booked here.

-The train will then reverse direction on departure from Spiez, so without leaving your seat, on on the left hand side and able to see some fabulous views over Lake Thun - pictured at the top of the page
+The train will then reverse direction on departure from Spiez, on the left hand side there will be some fabulous views over Lake Thun - pictured at the top of the page

 Train 4: